Diversity Makes a Difference

 If available, the chart below includes the male to female percentage among Bryan College of Health Sciences' faculty.

-The ratio of male to female faculty at Bryan College of Health Sciences is below national averages.
+The ratio of male to female faculty at Bryan College of Health Sciences is on par with national averages.

 Campus Represents the State Well